Traversio

 Why Traversio Requires a Trust Policy

 The transport handshake verifies control of the private key behind the presented host key.
 Traversio keeps the trust decision explicit, so each connection chooses a host-key policy directly.
+There is no implicit trust-store fallback and no default accept-any mode; if the selected policy cannot prove or store trust, connection setup fails before authentication completes.

 Supported public options: